-Like with just about everywhere else on the planet, influencer marketing is all the rage over here in Japan.
+Like with just about everywhere else on the planet, influencer marketing is all the rage over here and it’s a play we regularly use at this PR agency in Japan.
 This trend is showing no signs of stopping now that the number of active users on Instagram finally overtook Facebook at the end of 2018.
 Despite there being more eyes on social media than ever before, navigating the local market’s many nuances is not exactly an easy task even for the most astute of marketers.
 To help you make sense of it all, we’ve compiled the following insights for influencer marketing that we’ve uncovered during our many dealings with influencers.
 These will help you avoid many of the pitfalls that we’ve seen some international companies slip into when trying to incorporate influencers into their communication strategies.

 Before delving into the discussion on influencers themselves, allow us to begin by first setting the stage.
 Due to many long-held cultural tenets, Japan has a very different social media climate than the West.
 First and foremost, Japanese tend to highly prize anonymity online and often shy away from being active on platforms that outright require them to use their real identity.
 Because of this cultural quirk, platforms such as Facebook endured extreme difficulties when first trying to break into the market.
 When Japanese do make use of these platforms, they tend to limit the scope of their postings to only what they would be comfortable with their boss seeing.
 Case in point, many Japanese use Facebook solely to connect and network with others in their industry, just as those in western countries do with Linkedin.